Applications (feincms3.applications)¶

 Generates a dynamic URLconf Python module including all application page types in their assigned place and adding the

-directly if there are no active application page types.Since Django uses an LRU cache for URL resolvers, we try hard to only generate a changed URLconf when application URLs actually change.
+urlpatternsfromROOT_URLCONFat the end.
+Returns the value ofROOT_URLCONFdirectly if there are no active application page types.Since Django uses an LRU cache for URL resolvers, we try hard to only generate a changed URLconf when application URLs actually change.

 The application URLconfs are put in nested namespaces: